lebedevhhh/Jnippets/README.md

 _for the rules, read : Contributing.md_

 # Examples
-Take a look to the example.md file
+Take a look to the example.md file , you can also use .java files

+# algorithms contains all the algorithms written in java

+# Problems folder
+create new folder with website new (for problems)
+Name file as the problem's name